Automated-Income-Machine/EVM-Disassembler/README.md

 ```

 ### The (mini) Lib
-- The function `get_instructions` converts N instructions from bytecode to `instruction_t` enties.
+- The function `get_instructions` converts N instructions from bytecode to `instruction_t` tokens.
 Return 0 on success.
-- The function `clear_instructions` automatically frees all immediates from a given set of instructions.
+- The function `clear_instructions` automatically frees all immediates from a given set of tokens.

 Their prototypes:
 ```c